 What does it measure?
+A&T's aggregate outstanding debt as compared to its obligated resources-the funds legally available to service

-A&T's aggregate outstanding debt as compared to its obligated resources-the funds legally available to service its debt under the General Revenue Bond Statutes by the General Revenue Bond Statutes, provides a general indication of A&T's ability to absorb debt on its balance sheet and is the primary ratio used to calculate A&T's "debt capacity" under the methodology used in the UNC
+Why is it tracked?
+The ratio, which is based on the legal structure proscribed by the General Revenue Bond Statutes, provides a general indication of A&T's ability to absorb debt on its balance sheet and is the primary ratio used to calculate A&T's "debt capacity" under the methodology used in the UNC Debt Capacity Study How is it calculated?
+Aggregate debt [] divided by obligated resources ^{} Policy Ratio: Not to exceed 1.75x (UNC Debt Capacity Study Target Ratio = 1.50x)